suyashstr/blinkit-Excel_Dashboard/README.md

 ## **2. Short Description / Purpose**

-The Blinkit Excel Dashboard enables business analysts and operations managers to track product visibility and availability across locations in near real-time.
-It provides actionable insights into SKU-level gaps, pricing differences, and delivery issues that affect customer experience and revenue optimization.
+The Blinkit Excel Dashboard provides a visual summary of real-time product availability and visibility across regions.
+It is designed to help business analysts and supply chain teams identify inventory issues, pricing patterns, and delivery challenges across zones and outlet types for efficient operations.

 ## **3. Tech Stack**